 Corsica rock climbing

-A selection of some of the best multi-pitch rock climbs in Corsica, by Maurizio Oviglia.
-Routes in the Bavella, Val Restonica and Valle du Tavignano.
+Climbing on Corsica: a selection of some of the best multi-pitch rock climbs in Bavella, Val Restonica and Valle du Tavignano.
+By Maurizio Oviglia.

 Multi-pitch rock climbs in Corsica are a world unto themselves, perhaps even more fascinating than the beautiful single pitch crags on this Mediterranean island.
 The local climbers realised the potential many years ago and the choice of routes is astounding.
 While the number of limestone routes can be counted on the fingers of a hand, the granite outings abound and areas such as the Bavella can rightly be considered a granite paradise in the heart of Europe.